 My husband and I chose a guided trip because the logistics of organizing your own are formidable.
 Picking which river to canoe in the Arctic wasn’t easy either.

-On some you’re highly likely to see caribou herds, others have excellent fishing, some are great for swimming, while others host spectacular Northern Lights displays late in the summer.
+On some trips you’re highly likely to see caribou herds, while others have excellent fishing.
+Some are great for swimming, while others host spectacular Northern Lights displays late in the summer.

 Two other considerations – bugs and portages

 There was no way I was going smack dab in the middle of the summer because of the bugs.
 And I prefer to paddle and not carry my canoe.
 That’s how I ended up choosing to paddle 170 miles on the Thelon River and one of its tributaries (which I am under oath to keep secret.)

 There are several companies running trips on the Thelon River but Canoe Arctic was the first and the one we chose.
 Another possibility is Canadian River Expeditions.
 Unfortunately these trips get more expensive every year because of long float plane flights in and out.

 The start of our canoe trip